tytydraco/yessleep/out/Mail_for_Apartment_0.md

 That night, I saw Mr Vale in the hallway.

 He had lived in Apartment 5C when I first moved in.
 He was a quiet man in his forties who always wore dark suits and smelled strongly of aftershave.
 He had left suddenly at the beginning of winter.
-At least, that was what the landlord told us.

 He was standing outside my apartment at eleven thirty.
-His clothes were soaked, although it hadn’t rained.
+His clothes were soaked, even though it wasn’t raining.
 The skin around his eyes looked swollen and pale, and one side of his jaw hung lower than the other.
 His right hand was pressed against the wall.
 Two of his fingers had been flattened almost completely, the nails split and blackened.

 “Mr Vale?”